code-martin/ABShutter3/README.md

 Before you can use the remapper, you need to tell it which remote button should trigger which keyboard key.
 You do this using the **Training Mode**.

 1.  **Find Device Name:** Go to Windows Settings -> Bluetooth & devices -> Devices.
 Find your paired "AB Shutter 3" remote and note its **exact name** (e.g., "AB Shutter3", "Camera Remote", etc.).
 Case sensitivity might matter.
-2.  **Turn On Remote:** Make sure your AB Shutter 3 remote is turned on and connected (usually indicated by a blinking or solid LED stopping).
+2.  **Turn On Remote:** Make sure your remote button ("AB Shutter 3") is turned on and connected (usually indicated by a blinking or solid LED stopping).
 3.  **Run Training:**
     *   Open Command Prompt (`cmd`) or PowerShell **in the directory where you placed the executable**.
     *   Run the application with the device name as a command-line argument, enclosed in quotes if it contains spaces:
         ```bash
-        .\ABShutter3Remapper.exe "AB Shutter3"
+        .\ABShutter3.exe "AB Shutter3"
         ```
         (Replace `"AB Shutter3"` with the exact name you found in step 1).
 4.  **Follow Prompts:** The console will guide you: